mbakeranalecta/sam/README.md

 * Smart quote processing will be performed and any `!smart-quotes` declaration will be removed.

-To regurgitate, use the `-regurgitate` option, which may be abbreviated as `-r`.
+To regurgitate, use the `regurgitate` output mode.

 ### Smart quotes